TargusR/confuror-homepage/_pages/en/vendors/regulation.md

   - **4.1.a** In order to submit an application to the Dealers Den and hold the exhibition, you must be registered as a convention attendee and **be over 18 years old**.
 In case the application is not accepted and the applicant wishes to cancel his registration to the event, he may do so under the conditions of our current terms of service.
   - **4.1.b** The "Sales Assistant" badges will be given out at the beginning of the event.
 They will grant access to the sales space only and cannot be used to visit other areas of the convention.
 In case of theft or loss, the replacement of these badges will have an extra cost.
   - **4.1.c** The maximum number of operators allowed per display is 3 for a single table and 6 for a double table.
 This includes any person behind the counter, whether the table owner, a registered member of the collective or a temporary assistant.
-  - **4.1.d** At the end of the day, operators may dismantle their display in whole or in part.
+  - **4.1.d** At the end of the day, operators may dismantle their display in whole or partially.
 The room will be locked and no one will be granted access until the next day.
-It is allowed to store items in each one of the booths, but Confuror does not take responsibility for them.
+It will be allowed to store items in each one of the booths, but Confuror does not take responsibility for them.
 - **4.2** Artist Alley:
   - **4.2.a** In order to submit an application to the Artist Alley and hold the exhibition, you must be registered as a convention attendee.
 In case the application is not accepted and the applicant wishes to cancel his registration to the event, he may do so under the conditions of our current terms of service.
   - **4.2.b** The spaces offered in the Artist Alley are individual.
 Therefore, only one operator will be allowed to stay per space, except for applicants who are under 18 years old, as they may be accompanied by their guardian.
   - **4.2.c** If the applicant is a minor, he must present a letter in which his guardian authorizes his participation in the Artist Alley and undertakes to accompany him as his representative.
 The format of this letter will be provided with the application confirmation.
   - **4.2.d** Exhibits will only be allowed on days assigned.
 The two-day participations are divided into three groups: Group A (Friday and Saturday); Group B (Saturday and Sunday); Group C (Friday and Sunday).
 The group will be assigned randomly after the application is confirmed.
 Exhibits mounted on unauthorized days will be withdrawn.
   - **4.2.e** If the three-day extension fee has been covered they will automatically be assigned to group D (Friday, Saturday and Sunday).
 Group D members may keep the same space during the three days, while Group A, B and C members must choose their space upon arrival.
 Availability of space is guaranteed for everyone on each day.
   - **4.2.f** Groups A, B and C, as well as Group D must completely dismantle their exhibitions at the end of the day and remove all their items, as the Artist Alley room may be used for a different activity during the night.
+No items would be allowed to be stored in this space.
 - **4.3** Night Market:
   - **4.3.a** In order to submit an application to the Night Market and hold the exhibition, you must be registered as a convention attendee and **be over 18 years old**.
 In case the application is not accepted and the applicant wishes to cancel his registration to the event, he may do so under the conditions of our current terms of service.
   - **4.3.b** Booths offered at the Night Market has single or double seats.
 Therefore, only one or two operators will be allowed to stay per booth.
-  - **4.3.c** Exhibiting content of a sensitive nature, offering or producing commissions with sensitive content; as well as exhibiting or offering accessories or artifacts that have a sexual or erotic purpose will be permitted.
+  - **4.3.c** Exhibiting content of a sensitive nature, offering or producing commissions with sensitive content; as well as exhibiting or offering accessories or artifacts that have a sexual or erotic purpose will be permitted in this space.